-Every time Susan needs routine health care unrelated to her spinal cord injury (SCI), she ends up providing the doctors with a laundry list of things they should be asking her, but don’t.
-Even though she is in her 30s, Susan (not her real name) doesn’t have a gynecologist.
-She can’t find one with an accessible office for routine exams; she gets her gynecological care from her specialist who she’s been seeing for her SCI.
-She’s starting to give up on trying to find a primary care physician because every time she educates them about how her injury affects her health, she gets a new doctor and has to start all over again.
-She feels it’s a waste of time and demoralizing, so she’s just stopped looking for a primary care physician.
+Every time Joe needs routine health care unrelated to his spinal cord injury (SCI), he ends up providing the doctors with a laundry list of things they should be asking him, but don’t.
+Even though he is in his 30s, Joe doesn’t have a primary care physician.
+He can’t find one with an accessible office for routine exams; he gets his routine care from the specialist who he’s been seeing for his SCI.
+He’s starting to give up on trying to find a primary care physician because every time he educates them about how his injury affects his health, he gets a new doctor and has to start all over again.
+He feels it’s a waste of time and demoralizing, so he’s just stopped looking for a primary care physician.

 Not every spinal cord injury is the same, nor is every person living with a SCI.
 But most medical research into caring for people with SCIs fails to address real-world, day-to-day issues people face.
 While some progressive SCI centers have used advocates with SCIs as research advisors in the past, HDA and the Patient-Centered Outcomes Research Institute (PCORI) are working together to tap into far more-meaningful input than ever before — input that could result in care better suited to dealing with real-world, everyday problems these patients face.